Skip to content

 }

 code is the DOV status code (see §7).
 Map your internal states against it.
+Rows are returned sorted by code ascending, and retired statuses are excluded. requires_photo / requires_signature tell you which statuses produce a proof of delivery — see §9.1.

 4.5 Self-service webhook management — GET / PUT / DELETE /api/webhook